mjgs/mjgs.github.io/_posts/2020/2020-12-04-reasons-to-use-nodejs-for-developing-your-backend-systems.md

 When programmers talk about server-side javascript they call it NodeJS, and when they write a NodeJS application they are actually writing javascript code.
 NodeJS is more than just the language though, it’s a whole environment  (called a runtime) that, among other things, can execute javascript code., but it also provides a way for the code to access hardware like the storage and the network adapters.

-The NodeJS runtime achieves using an architecture that is optimised for creating network applications.
+The NodeJS runtime achieves this using an architecture that is optimised for creating network applications.
 This architecture is called the event loop.

 The event loop looks very much like a collection of queues.
 As the code runs, anytime something has to happen asynchronously, i.e. that will take a while to complete, the code to be run on completion, called a callback, is placed in a queue, so that the remaining code to be run can continue executing without blocking.

 Asynchronous tasks would be for example writing to storage or making an API call across the internet.
-This architecture makes it possible for the NodeJS runtime to be single threaded, and we say it’s event driven because the data input/output (I/O) from the hardware doesn’t block the code.
+The event loop architecture makes it possible for the NodeJS runtime to be single threaded, and we say it’s event driven because the data input/output (I/O) from the hardware doesn’t block the code.
 Instead of blocking, events are triggered once the result of the I/O operation is ready.

-The event loop architecture means that NodeJS is particularly good for applications that operate over a network, because it can handle many simultaneous requests very easily.
+This means that NodeJS is particularly good for applications that operate over a network, because it can handle many simultaneous requests very easily.

 That’s the big architectural advantage that NodeJS offers, but there are quite a few other reasons to build your backend using NodeJS.